 Río Abiseo National Park

-Río Abiseo National Park is is located in the San Martín department of Peru.
-Situated on the eastern slope of the tropical Andes in north-central Peru, it is one of the few World Heritage properties inscribed for both cultural and natural values.
+Río Abiseo National Park is located in the San Martín department of Peru.
+Situated on the eastern slope of the tropical Peruvian Andes in north-central Peru.
+A World Heritage Site, it is one of the few World Heritage properties inscribed for both cultural and natural values.

 Río Abiseo National Park is home to many species of flora and fauna.
 It is also the location of over 30 pre-Columbian archaeological sites.
 Since 1986, the park has not been open to tourism due to the fragile nature of both the natural and archaeological environment.

 Lying wholly within the Gran Pajatén Biosphere Reserve, its 274,520 ha (67,756 acres) not only harbors several forest types and high Andean grasslands known as Paramo but also extraordinary archaeological values spanning at least eight millennia of human history.